sinch/n8n-sinch/engineering-reference-docs/SINCH_CONVERSATIONS_CONNECTOR_PLAN.md

 **End of Plan Document**

-*This plan serves as the comprehensive blueprint for building the Sinch Conversations API n8n connector.
+*This plan serves as the comprehensive blueprint for building the Sinch Build Conversations API n8n connector.
 Follow each phase sequentially, referring to the n8n-engage implementation for proven patterns.*